There are two things you’ll notice when reading our Tefal Cuisine Companion review.

 It’s a solid device that’s a pleasure to use, and yes, it will mean you can reduce the number of appliances on your counter, or in your cupboard.

-We were gifted a Tefal Cuisine Companion for the purposes of this review.
+We were gifted an appliance for the purposes of this Tefal Cuisine Companion review.
 All questionable cooking, opinions and so on are entirely our own.
-If you’d like to check out the Cuisine Companion in more detail, head over to the John Lewis website.
+If you’d like to check out the Cuisine Companion in more detail, head over to Amazon. (affiliate link)